| | Weblog 2004

 But have any so breezily dodged responsibility and so glibly passed

+the buck?
 In Sunday's New York Times, John F. Burns quoted from the weekly

 letter to the families of his troops by Lt.
 Col. Mark A. Smith, an